Chana-Bloy/TaskManagmment/README.md

 In order to be able to provide more realistic examples, we will need in our playground a small REST API backend server.

-We can start the sample application backend by execute it
+We can start the sample application backend by run it

 # To run the Frontend Server